This grant round is CLOSED

 Up to £300 to spend on support costs for running the Awards, such as CPD for school staff, supply teacher cover, CREST link schemes or a delivery partner, consumables or equipment.

-Deadline for applications: 5pm, 26th February 2021.
+CLOSED: Deadline for Round 1 applications: 5pm, Friday 15 October 2021.
 Applications cannot be accepted after this date.
 Find out how we use your data here.

 • You are applying on behalf of a school or organisation to run CREST Awards in the United Kingdom